home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 > :information_source: Full functionality not currently implemented TDBU shades consist of two rails controlled by two motors designated by Top and Bottom with fabric in between.
-The Top and Bottom can move independently of each other to cover different parts of the window but cannot pass the other.
+The Top and Bottom can move independently to cover different parts of the window but cannot pass the other.
 Two different entities that will be created for each blind: Top and Bottom.

 #### Top entity